Shell effects in quasifission toward $^{180} \mathrm{Hg}$: insights into fission asymmetric modes: Introduction

 \section{Introduction}

 Nuclear fission is a complex quantum many-body process that involves large-amplitude collective motion.
-Substantial progress has been made in understanding the phenomena, yet further investigation remains necessary, which is also important in studies of nuclear industry, r-process nucleosynthesis and superheavy element \cite{Andreyev2018RPP,Schmidt2018RPP,Bender2020JPG,Bulgac2020Front,Schunck2022PPNP}.
+Substantial progress has been made in understanding the phenomena, yet further investigation remains necessary, which is also important in studies of the nuclear industry, $r$-process nucleosynthesis and superheavy elements synthesis \cite{Andreyev2018RPP,Schmidt2018RPP,Bender2020JPG,Bulgac2020Front,Schunck2022PPNP}.
 A crucial challenge is the role of shell effects.
 Similar to atomic systems, nuclei also exhibit shell structures that provide extra stability for certain proton or neutron numbers.
 When the nucleus is driven toward scission, these shell effects can significantly alter the reaction evolution, guiding the system toward particular configurations and influencing the final properties of the fragments.